unbit/blastbeat/README.md

 ## socket.io

-socket.io is a javascript library emulating sockets abstracting the underlying subsystem.
+socket.io is a javascript library emulating sockets into the browser abstracting the underlying subsystem.

 BlastBeat supports socket.io over websockets and via xhr-polling, that should allows support for all of the major browsers out there.